 The Stiebel is a high-quality device, and all that quality does come at a premium price.
 Yet it does not offer whole house performance, which is slightly disappointing.
 The heating elements are also vulnerable to high pH water and prone to frequent failures.

-Rheem RTX-13 Residential – Best Electric Tankless Water Heater For Shower
+Rheem RTEX-13 Residential – Best Electric Tankless Water Heater For Shower

 The Rheem RTX 13 is a very classy looking tankless water heater indeed.
 It has a curved rectangular shape, with compact 9X4X13 inch dimensions.
 The exterior has a metallic rim, with silver shade inside.
 The control panel is dead center and small, with an LED display and a silver dial for temperature controls.
 The box has a very minimalist ethos, with a small Rheem logo on top.